 This is the best trap card that could have been given for this deck right now.
 It has multiple uses, most notably, flipping your Subterror monsters (1) face-up or (2) face-down, or (3) bestowing them stats equal to their combined original ATK/DEF for the rest of the turn.
 The final use, though not often used, is (4) to prevent anyone from negating the effects of Subterror cards that could be activated.
 Something of note is that it does NOT target the monster that would be flipped or boosted, so you choose on resolution.

 This is a key starter card to this deck.
 You need monsters that can flip themselves face-down, so that on the off chance you do not open with Subterror Nemesis Warrior, you can still Special Summon Behemoths from your hand.
-He also provides a disruptive threat on later turns, by being able to bounce your opponent’s monsters back to the hand on Flip Summon.
+He also provides a disruptive threat on later turns, by being able to bounce your opponent’s monsters back to the hand on flip.
+Golem Sentry is still also used sometimes, but Flip Flop Frog does not target, and also does not have to Flip Summon, which is extremely valuable.

 This is a very good card for controlling the board, and for making your Subterror Behemoth Stygokraken usable more often.
 However, as we will see in the matchups below, it can be put to great use against the mirror match to force missed timings.